Kickball 10v10 Rulebook

 A kicker is out if the kicker receives four (4) combined strikes and fouls or if any pitch that contacts the kicker is caught by a defender prior to touching the ground without using the ground to control the ball.

-A pitch is a strike if the ball remains on the ground or bounces at least twice before reaching the front of the plate.
+A pitch is a strike if the ball remains on the ground or bounces at least twice before reaching the front of the plate and is 12” or less (measured from the bottom of the ball) off the ground through the strike zone or when it reaches the front of the kicker.

-A foul ball is a ball that lands with the kicker’s plant foot outside the kicker’s box or that lands in foul territory.
+A ball that lands with the kicker’s plant foot outside the kicker’s box or that lands in foul territory.

-A ball in fair territory that is first touched by a defensive player in foul territory is deemed a fair ball.
+A ball that is first touched by a defensive player in the kicker’s box.

-A foul ball is also a ball that is kicked out of the catcher’s box and into fair territory but rolls into foul territory prior to reaching first or third base and before being touched by a defensive player.
+A ball that is kicked into fair territory but rolls wholly into foul territory prior to reaching the encroachment line, and before being contacted by a defensive player.

 A defensive player’s position in fair or foul territory cannot make a ball fair or foul.